FasterXML/jackson-docs/README.md

 # Documentations within related GH projects

+[Jackson project hub](../../../jackson) has links to all active Jackson projects.

-Existing Jackson projects have some 'local' documentation, such as:
+And those projects have some 'local' documentation, such as:

 * [Databind](../../../jackson-databind/)
     * List of on/off [DeserializationFeature](../../../jackson-databind/wiki/Deserialization-Features)s.